davidjspooner/repoxy/requirements/ui/components/22_ui_component_concertina_shell.md

 ## Scroll Handling

-- Each visible panel is wrapped in a `PanelContainer` with its own vertical (and optional horizontal) scrolling.
+- Each visible panel is wrapped in a `ScrollableViewPort` that fills its allotted slot, keeps a white/paper background, and automatically adds horizontal/vertical scrollbars if its lone child exceeds the view.
-- The Concertina Shell **does not** handle scrolling directly; it just arranges panel containers side by side.
+- The Concertina Shell **does not** handle scrolling directly; it just arranges `ScrollableViewPort`s side by side.
-- Shell container flexes to fill the space between the header and the bottom of the viewport, with square corners and an optional accent border (e.g. 2 px) to visually separate it from the background.
+- Shell container flexes to fill the space between the header and the bottom of the viewport with a flat paper background and no additional border treatments; the visual separation is now handled entirely by panel spacing/content.

 ## Live Updates & Deletion Handling